TyHutchBerg/Image_Annotation/README.md

 		                 -- 0.png
 			     |-- labels
                          	 -- 0.txt

-    Each image and text file map to each other using the same name.
-The index used for each image and text file are incremented after saving a new one.
+<p style="text-align:left;">Each image and text file map to each other using the same name.
+The index used for each image and text file are incremented after saving a new one.</p>